What is a VPN and How Can It Improve Your Online Gaming Experience?

 What is a VPN?
 VPN stands for virtual private network and refers to an internet connection that grants you added privacy and anonymity whilst searching online.
-A VPN masks your internet protocol (IP) address in order to block prying eyes from discovering your location and also creates an encrypted tunnel, preventing anyone from accessing your data.
+In a VPN service, such as PrivateVPN, your IP address is masked and an encrypted tunnel is created, which prevents prying eyes from discovering your location.

 VPNs are offered by online security companies and can be purchased or downloaded for free.
 Once you have downloaded a VPN, you are able to connect to a remote internet server in a different country, effectively masking your identity whilst online.